Beers that Belong

 The greatest expression of an areas terroir in a beer is via using the ancient method of cooling the hot wort overnight exposed to the air in a large vessel known as a “Koelschip”.
 A big shallow vat that allows maximum surface area for cooling and for letting the natural fauna to inoculate the wort before placing into barrels and allowing fermentation.
 Like the SLOW range only entirely using wild yeast found on site sometimes blended with AGRICULTURE, the SPONTANEOUS range will take time to evolve and releases will be far and few between.
 In time if we develop something we are happy with we may blend a percentage into our SLOW range.

 Well, I think that’s about all I have to share right now.
-Feel free to ask questions here or on social media @durationbeer
+Sign up to our newsletters and join the Duration adventure here.

 Thanks for reading,